7 Simple Reasons for Women’s Self Defence

 Of course we need better education to end violence against women and men.
 Violence of all kinds is unacceptable.
 Unfortunately, though, education is long term and may not be able to help you today, tomorrow or even next year.
 That is why women’s self defense education is important.
 This is something that can happen now.
 Women’s self defense provides functional strategies, techniques and training methods to stop an attacker intent on hurting you.
 It gives you the security and confidence, right now, that you can protect yourself should the need arise.
 Unfortunately, no matter how well intended, ideologies can’t do that.
 So until education catches up with reality, keep yourselves safe.
 Invest in women’s self defense today.

-Contact GFI to find out more about our women’s self defence classes and courses.
+Contact GFI to find out more about our women’s self defense classes and courses.
 You may consider taking up a structured martial arts class such as Taekwondo, Jiujitsu, Karate or combat sports such as kickboxing, boxing or MMA.
 Likewise, many providers offer personal training or group sessions / courses for you and and friends or work colleagues.